 Suites, Behaviors, and Packages

-Three tabs that show the test case tree built on various:
+Three tabs that show the test case tree with tests grouped by:

 - Suites.
 This tab displays test cases based on the suite executed.

 - Behaviors.
-This tab builds the tree based on stories and features annotations.
+Here, the tree is based on stories and feature annotations.

 - Packages.
-This tab shows the test cases grouped by package names.
+In this tab, the test cases are grouped by package names.

 Graphs

-The tab for testing results visualization with charts.
+On this tab, test results are visualized with charts.
 The default configurations provide:

-- Test Case execution duration trend.
-This is a nice feature if you need to investigate which tests take more time and need optimization.
+- A duration trend of test case execution.
+This is a nice feature if you need to investigate which tests require more time and optimization.

 Timeline

-This view displays the timeline of executed tests, quite a self-explaining graph.
+This view displays the timeline of executed tests.